manosbatsis/vaultaire/README.md

 ## State Services

-Vaultaire's state services provide an interface for querying states and tracking events from the Vault (`queryBy`, `trackBy`), while decoupling data access or business logic code from Corda's `ServiceHub` and `CordaRPCOps`.
+Vaultaire's `StateService` provide an interface for querying states and tracking events from the Vault (`queryBy`, `trackBy`), while decoupling data access or business logic code from Corda's `ServiceHub` and `CordaRPCOps`.

 ### Generated State Service

-Vaultaire's annotation processor  will automatically subclass `StateService` to generate an extended service per annotated element.
+Vaultaire's annotation processor  will automatically subclass `ExtendedStateService` to generate an `Fields` aware state service service per annotated element.
 The generated service name is "${contractStateTypeName}Service":

 ```kotlin